ophub/luci-app-amlogic/README.md

 - When naming the `OpenWrt` firmware in Releases, please include `SOC model` and `kernel version`: openwrt_ `{soc}`_ xxx_`{kernel}`_ xxx.img.gz, for example: openwrt_ `s905d`_ n1_R21.8.6_k`5.15.25`-flippy-62+o.7z.
 Supported `SOC` includes: `s905x3`, `s905x2`, `s905x`, `s905w`, `s905d`, `s922x`, `s912`, `l1pro`, `beikeyun`, `vplus`.
 Supported `kernel versions` include `5.10.xxx`, `5.15.xxx`, etc.

-### Kernel download address contains three options
+### Kernel download address contains two options

 - OpenWrt Kernel Download Repository: You can provide the full path `https://github.com/breakingbadboy/OpenWrt` or the shorthand `breakingbadboy/OpenWrt`.

 - Custom Kernel Download Tags: Specify which kernel to download from the kernel repository's Releases, such as [kernel_stable](https://github.com/breakingbadboy/OpenWrt/releases/tag/kernel_stable), [kernel_rk3588](https://github.com/breakingbadboy/OpenWrt/releases/tag/kernel_rk3588), and [kernel_rk35xx](https://github.com/breakingbadboy/OpenWrt/releases/tag/kernel_rk35xx), etc. When a tag is specified, the plugin will download strictly from that tag; if left empty, the plugin will automatically select the most suitable tag based on the current OpenWrt system information.

+### Version branch selection is one option

-- Set kernel version branch: The default is the branch of the current OpenWrt firmware.
+- Set version branch: The default is the branch of the current OpenWrt firmware.
 You can freely choose other branches or customize the branch, such as `5.10`, `5.15`, etc. The `OpenWrt` and `Kernel` `[Online Download Update]` will download and update according to the branch you selected.

 ### Other options